ScottKolo/Mongoose/README.md

 ## License

 Mongoose is licensed under the GNU Public License, version 3.
 For commercial license inquiries, please contact Dr. Tim Davis at davis@tamu.edu.
-The specific text of the license can be found in the LICENSE file.
+The specific text of the license can be found in [`Doc/License.txt`](Doc/License.txt).